SethBots/rowboat-docs/src/README.md

 # Speedboat

-Speedboat is a utilitarian and administration assistant for Discord.
+Speedboat is a modernized fork of rowboat, a moderation and utilitarian bot built for large Discord servers.
 It's a bot that was built to be highly configurable, and allow server admins to modify functionality based on the requirements of individual servers.
-The freely hosted version of Speedboat is private, and only added on high-traffic servers.
-Speedboat is [open-source](https://github.com/b1naryth1ef/Speedboat).
+The freely hosted version of Speedboat is private and [you must reach out to be approved.](https://discord.gg/qT7qGq6) Approval can be given especially to high-traffic servers.
+Speedboat is [open-source](https://github.com/SethBots/speedboat).

 ## Use Cases